Each year, the federal government authorizes each state to issue a specified volume of tax-exempt private activity bonds.

 Four percent LIHTCs are worth only about half as much as the competitive 9 percent LIHTC, but the 4 percent tax credits are available as-of-right when the bond cap is used for affordable multifamily rental properties.
-The lower level of credits are most often used for projects with relatively low development costs – such as preservation projects requiring only light rehabilitation – or when there is significant additional subsidy available from government or from market-rate units in mixed income developments.
+The lower level of credits are most often used for projects with relatively low development costs – such as preservation projects requiring only light rehabilitation – or when there is a significant additional subsidy available from the government or from market-rate units in mixed-income developments.

 Each year, each state is given the authority to issue a specific dollar amount of private-activity bonds, which must be issued within a four-year period (including a 3-year carry-forward period for unused bond cap) before the authority expires.
 This bond cap can be used for a variety of purposes, and decisions about how much to allocate for affordable rental housing vary from state to state.
 Some states prioritize affordable rental housing, while others exclusively issue bonds for other purposes, including student loans, transportation infrastructure, or industrial development activities.
 See the discussion of the local role for more on how cities can increase utilization of private-activity bonds for affordable rental housing.